The Student Career Roadmap for international students

 Preparing your job application documents

-type 'N' for private purposes (Führungszeugnis für private Zwecke): sent to your home adress
+Type ‘N’ for private purposes (Führungszeugnis für private Zwecke), which will be sent to your home address

-Also we prepared a special section with lots of tips, covering all aspects of the application process: Take a look, you'll be glad you did!
+To help you, we've compiled a special section with lots of tips covering all aspects of the application process.
+Take a look, you'll be glad you did!

 Our job application tips